Find a Lawyer

 CA9 held that the IJ properly looked to the restitution order contained in Petitioner’s plea agreement to determine that her conviction for welfare fraud involved more than $10,000 in loss to the State of California and, thus, constituted an aggravated felony. (

 CA9 Concludes Record of Conviction for “Grand Theft” Under California Law is Aggravated Felony

-Though the California law under which Petitioner was convicted for “Grand Theft” proscribed conduct broader than that constituting “theft” for aggravated felony under the INA, Petitioner’s record of conviction showed that he pled guilty to all of the elements of the generic aggravated felony “theft” offense. (
+Though the CA law under which Petitioner was convicted for “Grand Theft” proscribed conduct broader than for “theft” for an INA aggravated felony, the record showed a guilty plea to all of the elements of the generic aggravated felony “theft” offense. (

 Martinez-Perez v.
 Ashcroft